-Anti-retaliation

-There are consequences if these rules are broken.
+Anti-retaliation There are consequences if these rules are broken.

 A person found to have experienced retaliation in violation of this section shall be entitled to back pay and reinstatement to the person's previous position, wages, benefits, hours, and other conditions of employment.

-Violations

-Violations
+Questions?

-If it is found that the NHWSB Act has been violated, the employer may be liable for damages.
+Violations Violations There are two options for you if you expect your employer has violated your rights under the NHWSB Act.
+1. Labor Standards at the Department of Labor and Industry If you suspect the NHWSB Act is not being followed, you can contact the Labor Standards department at 651-284-5075 or dli.laborstandards@state.mn.us.
+2. Filing a lawsuit You can also file a lawsuit, also referred to as taking civil action or exercising a private right of action.
+Violations If it is found that the NHWSB Act has been violated, the employer may be liable for damages.
 If you have a collective bargaining agreement (sometimes referred to as a CBA or union contract), and the conditions are less favorable than the standards under the NHWSB Act, that is not an excuse to be paid less than the wages and other standards set under the NHWSB Act.

-Violations

-There are two options for you if you expect your employer has violated your rights under the NHWSB Act.

-1. Labor Standards at the Department of Labor and Industry

-If you suspect the NHWSB Act is not being followed, you can contact the Labor Standards department at 651-284-5075 or dli.laborstandards@state.mn.us.

-2. Filing a lawsuit

-You can also file a lawsuit, also referred to as taking civil action or exercising a private right of action.

-Violations- Resources

-- Talk to your collective bargaining agent/union - The Office of Attorney General Hiring an attorney - National Employment Lawyers Association Find-A-Lawyer - Volunteer Lawyers Network I Need Help
+Questions?

 Other laws and rules, updates

 Other laws and rules

 Federal Staffing Rules

 Federal Staffing mandates are not set by the NHWSB, but we know they affect nursing home workers and employers.

 This rule is phased in over 3-5 years, depending on if your facility is considered rural or non-rural.
-For more information, please visit: Federal Register:: Medicare and Medicaid Programs; Minimum Staffing Standards for Long-Term Care Facilities and Medicaid Institutional Payment Transparency Reporting

 Earned Safe and Sick Time

 Another recent development that affects many nursing home workers is the statewide Earned Safe and Sick Time Requirements.
 "Sick and safe time is paid leave employers must provide to employees in Minnesota that can be used for certain reasons."
 To ensure that your employer is meeting the minimum requirements for earned safe and sick time accumulation and usage, please visit Earned sick and safe time (ESST) | Minnesota Department of Labor and Industry (mn.gov)

+Questions?